lisardop/GSoC2021/README.md

 # 2. Implementation

-There is two main folder:
+There is two main environments:

 ## AZTECGLYPHS_LOCALHOST (for use in your local machine or VM)